privacybydesign/saml_issuer/README.md

 The image is created with a wildcard certificate for testing, which can be found at the locations below.
 If you use this cert, make sure the `HOST_NAME` matches `*.local.stack-dev.cirrusidentity.com`, where `*` can be any valid subdomain.
+The certificate expires every 90 days.
+If it is expired, you can delete the
 - APACHE_CERT_PATH: /etc/ssl/certs/local-stack-dev.pem
 - APACHE_KEY_PATH: /etc/ssl/private/local-stack-dev.key